jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 (4) If a direction takes effect on a date before the notice is published in the Gazette,— (a) the direction expires 28 days after that date unless the notice is published in the Gazette within 28 days of that date; and
   (b) if the notice is published in the Gazette within 28 days of that date, the direction expires 90 days after that date unless, before the expiry of the 90-day period, the Minister, after complying with subsection (3)(b) and (c), extends the period for a further specified period not exceeding 90 days (the aggregate period may not exceed 180 days).
-(5) If a direction takes effect on a date on or after the notice is published in the Gazette, the notice is a regulation for the purposes of the Regulations (Disallowance) Act 1989.
+(5) A direction that takes effect on a date on or after the notice is published in the Gazette is a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
-(5A) A direction is not a regulation for the purposes of the Acts and Regulations Publication Act 1989.
+(5A) No direction made under subsection (1) is a legislative instrument for the purposes of the Legislation Act 2012.
 (6) The Minister may rescind a direction made under subsection (1).
 (7) Subject to subsection (4), a direction remains in effect until it is rescinded.
 (8) Nothing in this section empowers the Minister to exercise the Director's powers under section 77B.